 We noted the office of the County Court had a lack of segregation of duties since one person was capable of handling all aspects of processing transactions from beginning to end.
+A lack of segregation of duties increases the risk of possible errors or irregularities.
 However, due to a limited number of personnel, an adequate segregation of duties is not possible without additional cost.
 Personnel are under the direction of both the Nebraska State Court Administrator and the Presiding Judge.
 We have noted this comment in previous audits.

-We recommend the County Court along with the Nebraska State Court Administrator review this situation.
+We recommend the County Court and the Nebraska State Court Administrator review this situation.
 As always, the cost of hiring additional personnel versus the benefit of a proper segregation of duties must be weighed.